Property Investment

 When they need more money, they’ll sell another one of their properties.

 Bruce and Carol can spend $96,709 a year.
-That means that Bruce and Carol are close to the Well-off lifestyle.
+That means they are close to the Well-off lifestyle.
+And they have chosen the mid-scenario.
+They’ll eventually run out of savings.

 Managing Director, 20+ Years' Experience Investing In Property, Author & Host